 In Ireland, many retailers have successfully built strong relationships with local communities, contributing to a more inclusive and welcoming shopping environment.
 Hosting community events, supporting local charities, and encouraging local suppliers are some of the ways retailers can foster community engagement and inclusivity.

 Inclusive design is not a one-time project but an ongoing process of learning, adapting, and improving.
 It involves continually listening to customer feedback, observing shopper behaviour, and staying updated with the latest accessibility guidelines and technologies.

-In the ever-evolving retail landscape, businesses that embrace inclusive design will be better equipped to meet the diverse needs and expectations of their customers, ultimately driving growth and success in the long term.
+In the ever-evolving business landscape, businesses that decide to genuinely revolutionise their retail spaces will be better equipped to meet the diverse needs and expectations of their customers, ultimately driving growth and success in the long term.